Skip to main content

 Token URL

-The OAuth 2.0 Token URL for your Snowflake account.
+The OAuth 2.0 Token URL for the Snowflake account.
 Format: https://[account-identifier].snowflakecomputing.com/oauth/token-request.
 Learn more

 https://myorg-account123.snowflakecomputing.com/oauth/token-request